zingarelli/aluratube/README.md

 Styled Components: <ThemeProvider /> to work with different global themes to your app.
 When used in the _app.js, it provides a `theme` property that can be used to instantiate values to your styled components.

+# Day 4

+Custom Hooks: create a function in which you can define behaviors that will be aplied when a component use "properties" of this custom hook

+# Day 5

+Use Supabase as backend and database, to store and get data regarding the videos

+Create videoService.js that will handle requests to the backend.
+Data returned from this service should be handled by the component that called it.